rafaelrinaldi/sound-manager/README.md

 Keep sound management intuitive and organized.
 Using [list][list] as base, offer a way to control sound organizing by groups or individual items.

 ---
+### Available callbacks

+ - `onPlay` - Fired when sound is started.
+ - `onPause` - Fired when sound is paused.
+ - `onStop` - Fired when sound is stopped.
+ - `onCancel` - Fired when delay timeout is canceled.
+ - `onMute` - Fired when sound is muted.
+ - `onUnMute` - Fired when sound is unmuted.
+ - `onComplete` - Fired when sound is completed.
+ - `onError` - Fired when something goes wrong with the sound.
+ - `onLoad` - Fired when stream is loaded.
+ - `onID3` - Fired when ID3 is received.
+ - `onIOError` - Fired when something goes wrong on loading the stream.
+ - `onOpen` - Fired when stream is opened.
+ - `onProgress` - Fired when stream is being loaded.
+ - `onSampleData` - Fired when sample data is received.

+---
 ### Usage

 	// You can add a sound instance.